PLACES ET FONTAINES

 Piazza Navona is by far the most well-known of Rome’s grandiose squares, its shape today is dictated by the ancient roman running track below, the Stadium of Domitian.
 Above ground it is lined with grand palaces and a church and boasts three fountains set amid a backdrop of triumphant Baroque architecture.
 The centrepiece is the stunning fountain of the Four Rivers, sculpted by the great artist Bernini who changed the face of Rome.
 This bustling piazza is a favourite among visitors, its sides lined with bars and restaurants for an aperitivo, the square often hosts markets at Christmas time.

 Slightly further down the Corso Vittorio and slightly inland and we come to the Piazza Della Rotunda which is dominated by the Pantheon, its impressive façade lies in wait as you make your way through the cobblestoned streets.
-The central fountain was one of the first to be built in the 1550s after the aqueducts were repaired and Rome once again became the city of water, today the fountain sports an obelisk l found nearby.
+The central fountain was one of the first to be built in the 1550s after the aqueducts were repaired and Rome once again became the city of water, today the fountain sports an obelisk like many other squares.

 The most impressive and best-known of all fountains in Rome is undoubtedly the Trevi Fountain.
 It is an iconic symbol of Rome which dominates the small piazza which today is almost non-existent.
 There has always been a fountain on this site since 19 BC when the Aqua Virgo aqueduct was built.
 The Trevi marks the spot where the freshest, coldest water in Rome comes in from over 23km away to the east and with all its drama and flamboyance it represents the importance of water for mankind.

-Just a few minutes’ walk away, in Piazza di Spagna, you will find the so-called Spanish Steps: a beautiful terraced staircase built on three levels from the Spanish square to the French church Trinita dei Monti at the top; the design was intended to celebrate peace and represent a friendly handshake between the Spanish and the French who had reconciled after the 30-year war.
-The Barcaccia Fountain, literally ugly old boat, was built more than a century before by Bernini.
-Not Gian Lorenzo Bernini, whose work is all over Rome but his father Pietro Bernini.
+Just a few minutes’ walk away, you will find the so-called Spanish Steps in Piazza di Spagna, the square is dominated by the beautiful staircase.
+Built on three levels from the Spanish square to the French church Trinita dei Monti, the design was intended to celebrate peace and represent a friendly handshake between the Spanish and the French who had just finished fighting each other in the 30-year war.